 Rise of Kingdom’s Richard I, one of the legendary commanders in the game, is considered to be the best defensive commander in the game.
 His defensive skills are definitely in an elite level which can help his march sustain huge amounts of damage.
 In fact, heavy nuking commanders can’t even land that much damage when faced with Richard I. On top of that, his healing skills are also great.
 He does not only help his troops sustain more damage but he also helps them through healing them.
 A combination of damage reduction and healing skills definitely equate to an elite defensive commander.
 It is no wonder why most players use Richard I for tanking in any kind of situation.
-Do you need a tank rally in attacking reinforced cities or structures, do you need a tank for incoming enemy rally or do you need a tank for city garrison?
+Do you need a tank rally in attacking reinforced cities or structures, do you need a tank for an incoming enemy rally or do you need a tank for city garrison?
 Well, you only need to have Richard I to do all of that.

 As a legendary commander, it is quite difficult to summon Richard I or to even acquire his legendary sculptures.
 You probably have to spend money to get his legendary sculptures.
 He used to be available in the Wheel of Fortune but you’ll definitely need more than luck to get a few of his sculptures.
-Or you’ll have to be very active in participating events that rewards his sculptures to get him.
-Well, you’re probably that lucky if you can get him from legendary chests.
+Or you’ll have to be very active in participating events that reward his sculptures to get them.
+Well, you’re probably that lucky if you can get them from legendary chests.
 It might seem pretty difficult but he is actually obtainable in the game.
 You’ll definitely have to spend some money to acquire him though.

 List of Richard I's Skills

 Knowing Richard I's skills guides us on how to better build his talents.
 Here is a list of Richard I's skills: